astappiev/prometheus-slurm-exporter/README.md

 #### Additional info about node usage

-Since version **0.18**, the following information are also extracted and exported for **every** node known by Slurm:

 * CPUs: how many are _allocated_, _idle_, _other_ and in _total_.
 * Memory: _allocated_ and in _total_.
 * Labels: hostname and its Slurm status (e.g. _idle_, _mix_, _allocated_, _draining_, etc.).

-See the related [test data](https://github.com/vpenso/prometheus-slurm-exporter/blob/master/test_data/sinfo_mem.txt) to check the format of the information extracted from Slurm.

 ### Status of the Jobs